CitruzSquared/essays/Spherical Astronomy for Worldbuilders/Chapter 3 - Moons.md

 ```math
 \dot\omega \approx 0.4352 - (-0.4358) = 0.8710\degree/\text{dy}
 ```
-We can see we came pretty close.\
+We can see we came pretty close.
+The discrepancy comes from other perturbation factors, such as the small but not-nonexistent perturbation from the Sun.
 $\blacksquare$

 ### Multi Moon Systems